-The Best Word Games Apps on Mobile16 Jul 2018 2
+The Best Word Games Apps on iOS and Android25 Sep 2018 4

 Like puzzle games, word games are synonymous with 'gaming on the go.'
 They are often designed with a life on the move in mind.
 Any given round of word finding, or letter stacking can last just long enough to span the wait for a morning coffee.
 This sort of quick convenience has led to a devaluation of word games.
 We don’t respect them like we should.
 We are wrong.

 Want to check out some non-word puzzle games?
 We've got you covered!

 There are some incredible word games available in the palms of our hands, but with the massive crush of content that hits the App Store and Google Play store every day, it's very difficult to find them.
 Fret no longer, we’ve curated a list of the must play word games available to mobile platforms, so you don’t have to.

 This deck-building word game would feel just at home on our list of best card games as it would here, but since Hardback's central twist is that cards are only playable in a Scrabble-esque system of dictionary-friendly sets, we feel it's apt to list is here.
 The sequel to 2016's Paperback, the key thing to remember about this game is that you can't play it as 'just' a word game.

 The beauty of Hardback is that you're not just out to score long, multi-lettered words, you're out to play cards that combo well together to acheive high scores.
 This can be as simple as collecting a great set of cards that just say 'OFF', or indeed bagging a great collection for a longer word.
 The limitations to playing cards as words adds a challenging yet interesting twist to a classic game-type.
 Main changes over the first iteration include tweaks to Wild Cards, Special Abilities and additional card draw.